oist/ecsu-cnru-pce-simulation/README.md

 We can notice that the results are identical to the original one.
 This is because the 'ghost_agent' has been placed in a new simulation which is in fact identical to the original one, resulting in the same results.

 In order to use the ghost mode in an effective way, we would need to perturbate the new simulation, for instance, changing the initial position of the other agent.
-We can do that overriding the seed of the simulation in the ghost mode using the `--random_seed` argument.
+We can do that overriding the seed of the simulation in the ghost mode using the `--sim_seed` argument.
 This runs the original simulation with the original `seed 0` (without overriding parameters) and saving all position of the ghost agent.
 Next, a new simulation is run where the ghost agent positions are played back, whereas the other agent is placed in a different position and behave differently from the original simulation, while responding to the behaviour of the ghost agent.

 To run the ghost simulation with "pertubation" run the following:
 ```
-python -m pce.run_from_dir --dir ./tutorial/pce_overlapping_min_2p_2a_2n_2o_noshuffle/seed_001 --random_seed 123 --ghost_index 0 --trial 6 --viz
+python -m pce.run_from_dir --dir ./tutorial/pce_overlapping_min_2p_2a_2n_2o_noshuffle/seed_001 --sim_seed 123 --ghost_index 0 --trial 6 --viz
 ```

 This will output:
 ```
-Overriding random_seed from 0 to 123
+Overriding sim_seed from 0 to 123
 Original performance (without ghost and overriding params): 0.402
 Agent signature: Xbks7
 Performance (in json): 0.402